project-airos/airos-voice-agent/apps/podcast-generator/README.md

 **New!** Generate a complete podcast from just a topic:

+> 🔧 **One-time setup:** From the repo root run `docker build --no-cache -t airos-voice-agent:latest -f docker/Dockerfile .` so the shared base image is available.

 ### Option 1: Local TTS (PrimeSpeech)
 Requires model download but offline-capable:
 ```bash